Valera02/Valera02/README.md

 - 👋 Hi, I’m @Valera02
+- 📂 Check out my portfolio https://valenramirez.onfabrik.com/
 - ✨Creative director and creator of @forartlovers.mag /the best art magazine in the world.
 - 👀 I’m interested in marketing, audiovisual storytelling, and creative direction.
 - 🩵 LinkedIn:https://www.linkedin.com/in/valentina-ramirez-velasquez-4247522b4/
 - 🌱 I’m currently learning fashion design and exploring the intersection between art, architecture, and technology.
 - 💞️ I’m looking to collaborate on innovative marketing campaigns, creative content projects, and fashion-related initiatives.
 - 📫 How to reach me: vale02rv@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact:  I love analyzing trends and color psychology, and as AI being my best friend for a wild and terapist.